-There is sufficient capacity and choice in the wider market to provide a home to the current permanent residents and those who will need similar care in the future.
+There is sufficient capacity at Kenrick to provide a home to the current permanent residents of Ann Marie Howes and Perry Tree, as well as delivering respite care provision.

 The current market is made up of 280 independent care homes providing over 6500 care home beds, with 72% of independent Birmingham care homes rated as 'Good' by the Care Quality Commission.
 There are currently around 180 of these care homes that specifically provide residential or nursing care to older adults, similar to those operated from the Council's Care Centres.

 Citizen contributions to costs of care are based on their ability to pay not the cost of the care provided.
-There may then be a financial impact on residents that currently pay the full cost of their care (current rate of £990.39 as part of the Council's fees and charges).
-However, since the cost of residential care in the external market as detailed in the 24/25 framework pricing structure, is lower, if they were reprovisioned their payment for care would be reduced.
-Residents, however, will have choice and control over their care provider and may choose a more expensive home which may be above the Council rate.
+There may then be a financial impact on residents that currently pay the full cost of their care should they opt to be relocated to an alternative provision in the independent market (current rate of £990.39 as part of the Council's fees and charges).
+Residents, however will have choice and control over their care provider, and some may choose to move into the independent sector.

 Short-term care provision is unlikely to be adversely affected by the preferred option.

 In support of: ["Amended service"]

 Reviewing Frequency: Quarterly

-First review date: 16.1.25
+First review date: 16.8.25